There are now 2 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) two minor tutorial exercises and (2) major assignment.
+Indicative assessments in this unit are as follows: (1) two assessments and (2) one major assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules